Lactarius indigo: Similar species

 The characteristic blue color of the fruiting body and the latex make this species easily recognizable.
 Other Lactarius species with some blue color include the "silver-blue milky" (L. paradoxus), found in eastern North America, which has a grayish-blue cap when young, but it has reddish-brown to purple-brown latex and gills.
 L. chelidonium has a yellowish to dingy yellow-brown to bluish-gray cap and yellowish to brown latex.
 L. quieticolor has blue-colored flesh in the cap and orange to red-orange flesh in the base of the stem.
 Although the blue discoloration of L. indigo is thought to be rare in the genus Lactarius, in 2007 five new species were reported from Peninsular Malaysia with bluing latex or flesh, including L. cyanescens, L. lazulinus, L. mirabilis, and two species still unnamed.

 Distribution, habitat, and ecology

 Lactarius indigo is distributed throughout southern and eastern North America but is most common along the Gulf Coast, Mexico, and Guatemala.
 Its frequency of appearance in the Appalachian Mountains of the United States has been described as "occasional to locally common".
-Mycologist David Arora notes that in the United States, the species is found with ponderosa pine in Arizona, but is absent in California's ponderosa pine forests.
-It has also been collected from China, India, Guatemala, Costa Rica (in forests dominated by oak), and as its southernmost distribution in the Humboldt oak cloud forests of Colombia.
+Mycologist David Arora notes that in the U.S., the species is found with ponderosa pine in Arizona, but is absent in California's ponderosa pine forests.
+It is also found in Mexico, Guatemala, Costa Rica (in forests dominated by oak), and as far south as the Humboldt oak cloud forests of Colombia.
 In Europe, it has so far only been found in southern France.
-A study on the seasonal appearance of fruiting bodies in the subtropical forests of Xalapa, Mexico, confirmed that maximal production coincided with the rainy season between June and September.
+It has also been collected from China and India.